gammasoft71/xtd/docs/xtd_forms_explanations.md

 ### Dialog

-A dialog does not have a defined type, it is a [xtd::forms::form](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms/include/xtd/forms/form.h).
+A dialog has no defined type, it is a [xtd::forms::form](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms/include/xtd/forms/form.h).

 The only difference is that a dialog cannot have a menu, a toolbar or a status bar.